 Enhance a street

 The following Austin Transportation Department programs are open to requests and applications to enhance public streets.
-Visit the websites below for program guidelines, application forms and permitting information.

 Bicycle parking: Request installation of free bike parking on available right of way space.